Medicine applications are different from many other courses, however, they still require a Medical Personal Statement.

 It is a myth that having a non-medical course ruins your chances of getting into medical school.
 Some degrees allow you to transfer to medicine at the end of the first year if you do well enough.
 Those set up for this are

 Some universities have the system in place but do not guarantee that anyone can make the transfer:

-Your medicine personal statement has a similar format and method to others, but do remember you are talking about the profession rather than the degree.
+Your medical personal statement has a similar format and method to others, but do remember you are talking about the profession rather than the degree.
 It is essential you go beyond the academic and character traits for general degrees.
-You also need to show understanding of what it is to work as and be a good doctor.
+You also need to show an understanding of what it is to work as and be a good doctor.

 Work experience is something that candidates worry about.
-It definitely does not have to be shadowing a brain surgeon, and, in fact, something meaningful like volunteering at an old people’s home is far more powerful.
+It definitely does not have to be shadowing a brain surgeon, and in fact, something meaningful like volunteering at an old people’s home is far more powerful.